Learn French

 Discover the French sentence "Je n'y crois pas"

-Get prepared to discover all the things you ever wanted to know about the basic French sentence "Je n'y crois pas".
-To be more specific, it includes a full explanation of what it is and how to use it in a casual conversation with an audio example.
-But, we also added some useful informations like dialogue example, synonym, slow pronunciation audio and more!
+Get prepared to learn all the things you want to know about the basic French phrase "Je n'y crois pas".
+More precisely, this includes a detailed definition of what it is and how you can use it in a conversation with an audio example.
+Plus, we also added some useful informations like slow pronunciation audio, dialogue example, synonym and more!

 French to English